Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 Pros

-- Bundling Insurance Discounts: Nationwide provides a 20% discount when customers bundle home and auto insurance policies.
+- Bundling Discounts: Nationwide provides a 20% discount when customers bundle home and auto insurance policies.

 - Strong Financial Stability: Nationwide’s A+ rating from A.M.
 Best provides rock-solid insurance support and financial dependability.